dk14/wolfram-mega/docs/dsl.md

     return dsl.infinity.move(newstate)
 }
 ```
+> there is no common sense reason to let a particular third-party (e.g. government) authorize your deal, unless carol has to be part in the contract itself (locking conditions within multi-party contract, which itself likely come from miscalculation too).

+> Proper oracles and proper conditions should be used instead, e.g. "earthquake detected?".
+Mega itself is more reliable attestant than government agency.

 ### 🚗 Cross-currency (assets)

 DSL🌿 should not be responsible for asset pairs ₿🪙, since asset pair is assumed to be fixed between parties per (composite) contract - you specify asset pair in matching etc. Allowing one party to have several assets in a contract is equivalent to having several parties, e.g. "alice-usd", "alice-btc".